backstage/backstage/.changeset/brave-boats-greet.md

 '@backstage/plugin-lighthouse': patch
 ---

-Strip trailing slash from urls when creating a new audit.
+Strip trailing slash from url when creating a new audit.
 This change prevents duplicate audits from being displayed in the audit list.